|

 " has no power over the Legislature except through public opinion.
 Has power over the Judiciary because the President appoints new judges.

-" has no power over other branches except to impede the passage of laws or special programs
+Limits on Power " has no judicial power except for investigation " has no power over other branches except to impede the passage of laws or special programs |

-" has no power to write law
+Limits on Power " has no power to write law

 " has no power over the military